joewdavies/awesome-frontend-gis/README.md

   - [Wicket](https://github.com/arthur-e/Wicket) - A modest library for moving between Well-Known Text (WKT) and various framework geometries.
   - [koop](https://github.com/koopjs/koop) - Koop is a JavaScript toolkit for connecting incompatible spatial APIs.
   - [spl.js](https://github.com/jvail/spl.js) - Makes it possible to use SpatiaLite functionality in JavaScript.
 Behind the scenes, a WebAssembly port of SpatiaLite is used.
+  - [geotoolbox](https://github.com/neocarto/geotoolbox) - Provides several GIS operations for use with geojson properties.
+Useful for thematic cartography.

 ## Notebooks